algao1/blurb/content/posts/gossip_glomers.md

 The simplest approach here as mentioned would be to send a node's entire data on every message, however this is not practical in the real-world given that a message can be arbitrarily large.

-Instead, we can send the message to a separate channel, which acts like a queue (one for each neighbour to broadcast), and batch them.
+Instead, for each node, we can send the message to a separate channel, which acts like a queue (one for each neighbour to broadcast), and batch them.
 This way we avoid having to send all messages at once, and reduces the number of messages we have to send.

-We do need to take care to not gossip/rebroadcast any messages we've already seen to prevent an explosion of requests.
+However, we do need to take care to not gossip/rebroadcast any messages we've already seen to prevent an explosion of requests.

 ```go
 // Only gossip if we haven't seen the message before.